External monitors for laptops have become an essential accessory for enjoying work, gaming, and surfing the web.

 Power and energy

-It might seem like a luxury to have speakers in a portable monitor .
+It might seem like a luxury to have speakers on a portable monitor.
 They certainly are for many professional categories to which this lack does not affect their work, but for others, it can make a difference.

 Connections of monitors for laptop PCs

-Modern notebooks have good quality screens and almost always the ability to connect another display via the VGA port .
+Modern notebooks have good quality screens and almost always the ability to connect to another display via the VGA port.
 Video connections have undergone many evolutions in recent years, so much so that the VGA connection is now outdated.
-The standards that have followed have improved the graphics, especially in the gaming sector.
+The standards that have been followed have improved the graphics, especially in the gaming sector.

 Today’s notebooks compete with desktop computers, and some of them can be played safely at high levels.
 The VGA connection was the first to be introduced in 1987 and is still used in many laptops today.
 The video signal is analog and carries no audio, so it’s not exactly the best for gaming or watching movies.